Learn How to Invest in Russia With ETFs

-For a full list of funds targeting specific countries like Russia, look no further that the List of Country ETFs.
+For a full list of funds targeting specific countries like Russia, look no further than the List of Country ETFs.
 You can also consider BRIC ETFs, which not only include Russian assets and ETPs, but Brazil, China, and India as well.
 The BRIC region covers Brazil, Russia, India, and China (ergo the acronym).
 While there are specific ETFs for each of these countries, BRIC ETFs have become popular over the years.

-So, if you want to see if BRIC ETFs are a good fit for your investing strategy, here are the funds you should research:
+If you want to see if BRIC ETFs are a good fit for your investing strategy, here are the funds you should research: